This is what accountability looks like.

 5-out-of-5 star rating

-United Way East Ontario is one of Canada’s top-performing charities, having earned top marks from Charity Intelligence four years in a row.
+United Way East Ontario is one of Canada’s top-performing charities, having earned top marks from Charity Intelligence five years in a row.
 We still ranked highly before that, but we worked our way to the top and we intend to stay there.

 Top 100 rated charity